nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/amazon-s3-online-storage.md

 #### Download From S3 Options

-Since Nuxeo 7.4, you can configure downloads to be directly served to the user from S3 without going through Nuxeo.
+You can configure downloads to be directly served to the user from S3 without going through Nuxeo.
 To do so, use:

 ```
 nuxeo.s3storage.directdownload=true